-Mackey's orchestral music has been performed by major orchestras around the world, from the Los Angeles Philharmonic, San Francisco and Chicago Symphonies, the BBC Philharmonic, Concertgebouw orchestra, and the Austrian Radio Symphony, to the Sydney Symphony and Tokyo Philharmonic.
+Mackey's orchestral music has been performed by major orchestras around the world, including the Los Angeles Philharmonic, San Francisco and Chicago Symphonies, BBC Philharmonic, Concertgebouw orchestra, Austrian Radio Symphony, Sydney Symphony, and Tokyo Philharmonic.
 As a guitarist, Mackey has performed his chamber music with the Kronos Quartet, Arditti Quartet, London Sinfonietta, Nexttime Ensemble (Parma), Psappha (Manchester), and Joey Baron.
-Stumble to Grace

 Mackey has been honored by numerous awards including a Grammy, several awards from the American Academy of Arts and Letters, a Guggenheim fellowship, Stoeger Prize from the Chamber Music Society of Lincoln Center, Kennedy Center Friedheim award and many others.
 He has been the composer-in-residence at major music festivals, including Tanglewood, Aspen and the Holland Festival.

-(2011) were each nominated for 4 Grammy Awards.
-Mackey won a Grammy Award for Best Small Ensemble Performance for Lonely Motel in 2012.
+(2011) were each nominated for 4 Grammy awards.
+Mackey won a Grammy for Best Small Ensemble Performance for Lonely Motel

-.
-His music is published by Boosey & Hawkes.
-He lives in Princeton New Jersey with his wife, composer Sarah Kirkland Snider, and their son Jasper and daughter Dylan.
+Mackey’s music is published by Boosey & Hawkes.
+He lives in Princeton New Jersey with his wife, composer Sarah Kirkland Snider, and their son Jasper and daughter Dylan. www.stevenmackey.comDecember 2016

 Reprinted by kind permission of Boosey & Hawkes.